 24 CRF 92.252(c) further describes how utility allowances are to be factored in to rent standards: The participating jurisdiction must establish maximum monthly allowances for utilities and services (excluding telephone).
 The participating jurisdiction must review and approve rents proposed by the owner for units subject to the maximum rent limitations in paragraphs (a) or (b) of this section.
-For all units subject to the maximum rent limitations in paragraphs (a) or (b) of this section, for all units subject to the jurisdiction must ensure that the rents do not exceed the maximum rent minus the monthly allowances for utilities and services.
+For all units subject to the maximum rent limitations in paragraphs (a) or (b) of this section for which the tenant is paying utilities and services, the participating jurisdiction must ensure that the rents do not exceed the maximum rent minus the monthly allowances for utilities and services.